EddyLuten/mkdocs-categories-plugin/README.md

 The page identified did not contain a valid categories configuration object.
 Please make sure that this is an array of strings.

 ## Changelog

+### 0.5.0

+Fixes many build info warnings about absolute paths due to MkDocs' improved validation.
+Made the links that are generated more correct.

 ### 0.4.0